bluurryy/bump-scope/README.md

 As a workaround you can use [`claim`] to essentially turn a `&Bump(Scope)` into a `&mut BumpScope`.
-The `claim` method works by temporarily replacing the allocator of the original `&Bump(Scope)` with a dummy allocator that will fail allocation requests, panics on `scoped` and will report an empty bump allocator from the `stats` api.
-The returned [`BumpClaimGuard`] has exclusive access to bump allocation and can mutably deref to `&mut BumpScope`:
+The `claim` method works by temporarily replacing the allocator of the original `&Bump(Scope)` with a dummy allocator that will fail allocation requests, panics on `scoped` and reports an empty bump allocator from the `stats` api.
+The returned [`BumpClaimGuard`] has exclusive access to bump allocation and can mutably deref to `BumpScope` so you can write code like this:
 ```rust
 let bump: Bump = Bump::new();
 let mut vec: Vec<u8, &Bump> = Vec::new_in(&bump);